porter-dev/porter-archive/README.md

 5. From the Templates tab on the Dashboard, select the Docker template.
 Click on the image you have just pushed, configure the port, then hit deploy.

 ## Want to Help?
 We welcome all contributions.
 Submit an issue or a pull request to help us improve Porter!
+If you're interested in contributing, please [join our Discord community.](https://discord.gg/MhYNuWwqum)

 ![porter](https://user-images.githubusercontent.com/65516095/103712859-def9ee00-4f88-11eb-804c-4b775d697ec4.jpeg)